 - Online Education: First year students complete online learning created by the Office of Sexual Respect and Title IX to learn effective ways to prevent and report sexual assault on our campus.
 In addition, all returning upper-class students also complete online learning prior to their return to campus in the Fall semester.
 Employees receive annual training from the Offices of Human Resources and Sexual Respect and Title IX; for those who do not attend in-person training, online education is offered through an online module.
-Students and employees who are Campus Security Authorities may opt for online Clery Act training, provided by D. Stafford and Associates or the Clery Center, in lieu of in-person training. - Orientation Programming: Incoming first year students participate in a series of information sessions about the Clery Act and Title IX information, in addition to learning about the Sexual Misconduct Policy, bystander intervention, and resources.
-New faculty and employees receive Clery Act and Title IX information during their orientation programs. - Educational Programming: Incoming first year students are encouraged to attend at least one Violence Prevention/Consent program each semester.
-These programs include, consent education, bystander intervention training, self-defense workshops, and other interactive educational workshops geared to providing personal tools to reduce and prevent violence. - Campus Safety Community Outreach: Campus Safety offers crime prevention and security awareness programming to the campus community.
-Campus safety also provides programming specific to sexual assault, domestic violence, dating violence, and stalking awareness programs for students. - Peer Education Monologues/Orientation Performances: Performed focus on alcohol and other drugs, in addition to educating on sexual violence and bystander intervention. - Bystander Intervention Workshops: Bystander Intervention presentations help people understand what stops us from intervening in potentially harmful situations and provide tools to intervene.
+Students and employees who are Campus Security Authorities may opt for online Clery Act training, provided by D. Stafford and Associates or the Clery Center, in lieu of in-person training. - Educational Programming: Incoming first year students are encouraged to attend at least one Violence Prevention/Consent program each semester.
+These programs include, consent education, bystander intervention training, self-defense workshops, and other interactive educational workshops geared to providing personal tools to reduce and prevent violence.

+- Campus Safety Community Outreach: Campus Safety offers crime prevention and security awareness programming to the campus community.
+Campus Safety also provides programming specific to sexual assault, domestic violence, dating violence, and stalking awareness programs for students. - Peer Education Monologues/Orientation Performances: Performed focus on alcohol and other drugs, in addition to educating on sexual violence and bystander intervention. - Bystander Intervention Workshops: Bystander Intervention presentations help people understand what stops us from intervening in potentially harmful situations and provide tools to intervene.
 These workshops cover ways to end power-based personal violence.
 Bystander Intervention workshops cover bystander effects and ways to decide to act when we see someone in need.
 Participants leave with practical tips to intervene. - Awareness Programming: The College provides various domestic violence awareness programs and sexual assault awareness programs throughout the academic year.
 Programming such as, Take Back the Night, Sexual Assault Prevention Fair, and presentations by experts in the field are conducted annually.
 During the 2020-2021 academic year these programs were able to be offered again after the pandemic impacted the spring 2020 programming.